 As the 1970s and 80’s came to an end, short styles for men became longer and therefore more modest.
 Michigan basketball’s 1991’s “best-recruiting class ever” created a cultural shift, from short shorts to a new, longer, baggy short, that asserted ego, personality, and a new style of player.
 A path of success and swagger from five young guys, that ended up influencing style both in the NBA and on the street.

 No piece about men’s shorts would be complete without mentioning cargo shorts – To some, they are the fanny pack of fashion.
 Cargo Pants were first worn by the British infantry and introduced to American Paratroopers in the early 1940s.
 During the ’80s, American veterans brought them home with them and they started showing up in military surplus stores.
 Eventually, they ended up trickling down into street fashion subculture, where people kept the utility of the pockets but did away with the fabric below the knee.
 It took about ten years to catch on, but all the big brands eventually got in on the action and the largely male demographic flocked to its lazy simplicity in droves.
 They peaked during the ’90s when oversized clothing was out of control and became something of a way of life for backyard barbeques and college campuses.
-The thing that held their popularity around longer than it might otherwise have was grunge music plus the fact that not enough men had actually thrown their cargo shorts away and the introduction of cell phones, which meant that those empty oversized freeform pockets now had an actual urban purpose and back out of the drawer they came.
-Slowly the silhouette was trimmed down, ripstop became chino fabric and the style went of safari…. till the whole concept became so visually ridiculous that backlash started.
-In 2015, no less than The Wall Street Journal, Washington Post, New York Times all published viral stories with tales from suffering wives calling cargo shorts everything from a running gag for lazy guys who like energy drinks and peaked in high school to that they send a social signal that you’re a guy who has a terrible credit score and takes a lot of selfies.
-When it all died down, basically they had become the single worst item a man can wear and there was no one left to defend the increasingly out of fashion cargo short.
+The thing that held their popularity around longer than it might otherwise have was grunge music.
+Plus the fact that not enough men had actually thrown their cargo shorts away and the introduction of cell phones, which meant that those empty oversized freeform pockets now had an actual urban purpose and back out of the drawer they came.
+Slowly, the silhouette was trimmed down - ripstop became chino fabric and the style went on safari…. till the whole concept became so visually ridiculous that backlash started.
+In 2015, no less than: The WSJ, NYT and Washington Post all published stories that went viral with tales from suffering wives calling cargo shorts a running gag for lazy guys who peaked in high school and liked energy drinks to that they sent a social signal that you’re a guy with a terrible credit score who also takes a lot of selfies.
+When it all died down they had become the single worst item a man could wear and there was no one left to defend the increasingly out of fashion cargo short.